reduxframework/redux-framework/README.md

 ### Master ###

+= 3.0.7 =
+* Feature - Completely redone spacing field.
+Choose to apply to sides or all at once with CSS output!
+* Feature - Completely redone border field.
+Choose to apply to sides or all at once with CSS output!
+* Feature - Added opt-in anonymous tracking, allowing us to further analyze usage.
+* Feature - Enable weekly updates of the Google Webfonts cache is desired.
+Also remove the Google Webfont files from shipping with Redux.
+Will re-download at first panel run to ensure users always have the most recent copy.
+* Language translation of german updated alone with ReduxFramework pot file.
+* Fix Issue 146 - Spacing field not storing data.
+* Fix - Firefox field description rendering bug.
+* Fix - Small issue where themes without tags were getting errors from the sample data.

 = 3.0.6 =
 * Hide customizer fields by default while still under development.
 * Fix Issue 123 - Language translations to actually function properly embedded as well as in the plugin.